LEARN Curriculum: Phase I

 Integrated Pathophysiology

-The Integrated Pathophysiology course is comprised of four systems-based blocks:
+The Integrated Pathophysiology course is comprised of five systems-based blocks:

 • Cardiovascular-Pulmonary-Renal